 Originally published on January 25, 2021.
 This post has been updated with newer information on October 1, 2025.

 In our opinion, homemade BBQ is always better than store-bought.
-We have many recipes for BBQ sauce that we use, but this one is the one we make the most.
+We have many recipes for BBQ sauce that we make and use, but this one is the one we make the most.
 We make large batches of this sauce to have on hand for months.

 Disclaimer: As an Amazon Associate, we earn from qualifying purchases at no additional cost to consumers.
 Some of the links in this post are affiliate links.
 If you click these links and make a purchase, we may earn a commission.
 Keep in mind that we link these products because of their quality, not because of the commission we may receive from purchases.